eviweb/shunit2-support/README.md

 > _Please note that the current directory must be your project directory_

+### enable shunit2 support in an existing project directory
+run `sshunit2 -i`

+> _Please note that the current directory must be your project directory_

 ### display the help message
 run `sshunit2 -h`